 Another disobedient is none other than a governor of the king’s house: «And Ahab called Obadiah, which was the governor of his house.
 (Now Obadiah feared the LORD greatly: For it was so, when Jezebel cut off the prophets of the LORD, that Obadiah took an hundred prophets, and hid them by fifty in a cave, and fed them with bread and water.)» (1Ki 18:3-4)

-Imagen if the German soldiers chose this solution at the concentration camps during world war 2.
+Imagine if the German soldiers chose this solution at the concentration camps during world war 2.
 What if they had refused to commit the horrid acts?
-We all think they should have, but usually, we dare not even correct governmental officials even in small injustices.
+We all think they should have stood up against the government, but usually, we dare not even correct governmental officials even in small injustices.

 Another example is when the king of Israel sent soldiers for Elijah.
 For those who think that those who just follow orders are innocent will struggle with this story.